-Leadership, teamwork, ethics, and a global approach to business are essential elements of the Duke Fuqua MBA, which is why you’ll need to make sure you express your passion for these ideals in your application essays.
+Leadership, teamwork, and ethics are essential elements of the Duke Fuqua MBA, which is why you’ll need to make sure you express your passion for these qualities in your application essays.
 Impress the Fuqua adcom by positioning yourself as an innovative leader and team player, as someone who can see the big picture, work collaboratively, and shape global business.

-You’ll need to provide your thoughts on three short-answer questions and two essays as part of your application.
+You’ll need to provide your thoughts on one short answer question and two longer essay questions as part of your application.

 Instructions for all written submissions:

 - Responses should use 1.5-line spacing and a font size no smaller than 10-point.